graphql-compose/graphql-compose-examples/examples/northwind/README.md

-## Northwind in GraphQL ##
+## Big GraphQL Schema Example /in progress/
 > This is a true story.
-The events depicted took place in Minnesota in 1996-1998.
+The events depicted took place in Northwind in 1996-1998.
 At the request of the survivors, the names have been changed.
 Out of respect for the dead, the rest has been told exactly as it occurred.
 © Fargo

 This is a sample data of some trading company, which can be managed via GraphQL.